githuband/Test/README.md

 # iPracticeGithub
-This is just me practicing and discovering Github, so I can use it in future project.
+This is just me practicing and discovering GitHub, so I can use it in future project.